victormihalache/hledger-accrue/README.md

 ## Roadmap

 - [ ] Accrue for different periods, not just daily
-- [ ] Use default naming for account
 - [ ] Custom date formats
 - [ ] Generate real transactions, not just periodic
 - [ ] Allow custom description